Skip to content

 Now that we know the signs of a weakened skin barrier, let’s look at the factors that can disrupt skin barrier function, and ways to prevent the disruption.

-Environment/pollutants: External factors such as extremely dry or humid weather and airborne pollutants can be harsh on the skin.(1) One way to help combat this damage is with antioxidant-rich skincare products to fight against free radical damage (hello Moon Boost Serum and Fullmoon Serum).
+Environment/pollutants: External factors such as extremely dry or humid weather and airborne pollutants can be harsh on the skin.(1) One way to help combat this damage is with antioxidant-rich skincare products to fight against free radical damage (hello Jade Moon Serum and Supermoon Serum).

 Excess sun exposure: Nothing good ever comes from excessive sun exposure!
 Do your best to avoid it whenever possible.
 If you must spend time in the sun, wear a wide brimmed hat, cover up with long layers and always apply and reapply your favourite non-nano, reef-safe SPF.